What is Listeria?

 - Scrub raw vegetables with a brush under running water

-- Use a meat thermometer when cooking meat to ensure it is cooked thoroughly
+- Use a meat thermometer when cooking meat to ensure you have thoroughly cooked it

 - Use deli meat including hot dogs within a week of opening